drclcomputers/Kilonova-CLI/README.md

 # Kilonova-CLI

 Kilonova-CLI is a command-line interface (CLI) client designed for interacting with the [Kilonova](https://kilonova.ro/) competitive programming platform.
-It enables users to manage their accounts, search for problems, submit solutions, and retrieve submission results directly from the terminal.
+It enables users to view statements, search for problems, submit solutions, and retrieve submission results directly from the terminal.

 ## Features